 When there is potential for a child to be abducted, if this has occurred, we have experienced solicitors to offer advice about preventing child abduction and who can help ensure their safe return.

 Whenever children are involved we will always focus on what is in the child’s best interests.
 Legal aid is available in some cases and we can advise you on whether you will qualify.

-Contact a legal expert now to get advice on a child residence (‘custody’) or contact (‘access’) dispute.
+Contact a legal expert now to get advice on any child arrangements dispute whether it relates to who a child lives with (‘custody’), who a child spends time with (‘access’) or anything else.
 Farleys Solicitors have lawyers waiting to help you, contact us by e-mail or on 0125 460 6090.